ScottyThePilot/sct_jukebox/README.md

 a vehicle with a music player installed, a 'Music Player' interaction will appear, with controls for manipulating the music player state.

+## Known Issues

+- If a track is started while local mute is enabled, and then subsequently disabled, the track will not be un-muted.
+At this time, I don't know why this happens.

 ## Adding Custom Tracks

 Tracks played through the music player are 'sounds' (as defined in `CfgSounds`) not